glaunay/mongodet/README.md

 ## Improvements to be done

-Currently, no messages are sent on the webpage when an action (update, addition or deletion of a detergent) is made.
-It will be done as soon as possible.
 Mongod continue to run after the closing of the program, this will be corrected too In the next release, user will be able to delete columns A backup system will also be added.